Renewed focus on collaboration as demand for remote working grows

 It appears that collaboration systems have grown in popularity because more people are working, learning and sharing remotely than ever before.
 Further, video has become the central communication medium of the times.

-Panacast, which is available in Australia through avt, says physical environments – in business, education, healthcare or government – are becoming more dispersed.
+Panacast, says physical environments – in business, education, healthcare or government – are becoming more dispersed.
 They requires solution that connect people in ways that are affordable and easy to use and maintain.

 Pop-up locations need solutions that provide compelling 4K video that puts everyone in the picture and precise audio that can be heard clearly in any environment.